Class 1 - Introduction and Fundamentals

 Mozart, Symphony No. 40 (1788)

-Among a small number of Mozart's symphonies written in a minor key, his 40th symphony has been described as “a work of passion, violence and grief” by Charles Rosen and "a symphony of pain and lamentation" by biographer Otto Jahn.
+Among a small number of Mozart's symphonies written in a minor key, the 40th symphony has been described as “a work of passion, violence and grief” by Charles Rosen and "a symphony of pain and lamentation" by biographer Otto Jahn.
 This symphony is one of Mozart's last compositions and is known as "the great" symphony.
-In some ways it marks a look forward to the personal expression to come in the romantic era.
+In some ways it marks a look forward to the focus on personal expression to come in the romantic era.

 The Minuet and trio is unusually brash and intense, removed from the courtly minuets of the Baroque and early classical works.